George Jennison first introduced a circus at Belle Vue in 1922, but it was less than successful. The circus reappeared at Christmas in 1929.

 Ironically, two of the lions in Martin Lacey's lion act, featured in the 53rd and final circus (see opposite), had been born in the Belle Vue Zoo.

-circus acts entered the stage through the
+acts entered the stage through the arch-like

-arch-like entrance where Lockhart stood during the
+entrance where Lockhart stood during the act.
+Up

-much more than the circus musical director.
+than the circus musical director.

 In fact, he directed the music delivered at various events within the entertainment centre, including dances at the Elizabeth Ballroom.
 Bonelli died in 1968 a few days after collapsing during a circus matinée.